Egypt–Syria relations

-Egypt–Syria relations refers to the bilateral relations between the Arab Republic of Egypt and the Syrian Arab Republic.
+Egypt–Syria relations refers to the bilateral relations between the Arab Republic of Egypt and Syrian Arab Republic.
 Egypt has an embassy in Damascus.
 Syria has an embassy in Cairo.
+Both countries are members of the Arab League.

-Both countries were members of the Arab League, but as of November 2011, Syria has been suspended from the League due to its failure to follow up with an agreement concerning its current civil war.
 Relations were generally well under the reign of Hosni Mubarak, but were strained after the election of Muslim Brotherhood member Mohamed Morsi.
 Egypt closed down its embassy in Damascus in June 2013.
 However, relations were restored a month later, and the embassies in both countries were reopened at that time.